 - No Pencil (instrumental groups) or writing utensil (music) – 1

-- No Music, Book, Folder, or Notebook – 1
+- No Music, Book, Folder, or Notebook; left or lost materials – 1

 - Disruptive Behavior – first incident – 2